martinwakaba/code-challenge-3/README.md

 Before you begin using the FLATDANGO MOVIES web app, ensure that you have set up the required environment and dependencies.

-1. Clone or download the project from the [FLATDANGO MOVIES repository](https://github.com/your-repo-url).
+1. Clone or download the project from github.

 2. Open the project folder in your preferred code editor.